Go back

 Blog

-I know some of you prefer to read articles and some of you prefer videos.
+I know some of you prefer to read articles, while others like learning via videos.
 We’ve included both for this article.
 Continue reading below to see how implied marketing can have a dramatic impact on your success, or watch the video below.

-In the first instance, we’re making a very specific claim.
+In the stated version, we’re saying all competitor energy drinks are garbage.
 Can the consumer really trust us?
 Probably not.
-So they’ll discount this message by 30% (or dismiss it entirely if they’re especially skeptical).
+So they’ll discount this message by 30%.

-Our brains have evolved to fill in mission information.
-So when the consumer reads “we’ve tried them all.” their brain completes the missing info with something like:
+Our brains have evolved to fill in the missing information.
+So when the consumer reads, “We’ve tried them all,” their brain has to make a conclusion.

 Implied marketing thought bubble